irynabalanivska/leaflet-challenge/README.md

 To set up the structure for the Leaflet map.

 style.css:

-Was used to define the full-page layout for the map and style the legend's color boxes.
+to define the full-page layout for the map and style the legend's color boxes.

 Credits
-For this challenge, I utilized Google, GitHub, ChatGPT, Stack Overflow, TA assistance, and educational resources related to the unit provided by BCS.
+Google, GitHub, ChatGPT, Stack Overflow